2008 Universal Studios fire

 On June 1, 2008, a fire broke out on the backlot of Universal Studios Hollywood, an American film studio and theme park in the San Fernando Valley area of Los Angeles County, California.
 The fire began when a worker used a blowtorch to warm asphalt shingles that were being applied to a facade.
-He left before checking that all spots had cooled, and a three-alarm fire broke out.
-Nine firefighters and a Los Angeles County sheriffs' deputy sustained minor injuries.
+The worker left before checking that all spots had cooled, and as a result, a three-alarm fire broke out.
+Nine firefighters and a Los Angeles County sheriff's deputy sustained minor injuries.
 The fire was extinguished after 24 hours.

 Universal Pictures said the fire destroyed a three-acre (3 acre) portion of the Universal backlot, including the attraction King Kong Encounter and 40,000 to 50,000 archived digital video and film copies.
-A 2019 exposé from The New York Times Magazine asserted that the fire also destroyed 118,000 to 175,000 audio master tapes belonging to Universal Music Group (UMG).
+A 2019 exposé from The New York Times Magazine asserted that the fire also destroyed 118,000 to 175,000 audio master tapes belonging to Universal Music Group (UMG), Universal's former division and NBCUniversal's then-sister company through Vivendi, a shareholder with General Electric until 2009.
 This included original recordings belonging to some of the best-selling artists worldwide.
 UMG disputed the report, though the CEO, Lucian Grainge, acknowledged that "the loss of even a single piece of archived material is heartbreaking".

 Fire

 On June 1, 2008, a three-alarm fire broke out on the Universal Studios Lot, the backlot of Universal Studios.
 The fire started when a worker was using a blowtorch to warm asphalt shingles being applied to a facade.
-The Los Angeles County Fire Department (LACoFD) reported that Brownstone Street, New York Street, New England Street, the King Kong attraction, some structures that make up Courthouse Square, and the Video Vault, which contained duplicates of Universal's film library, had burned down.
-Aerial news footage captured the Courthouse building surviving its third fire, with only the west side slightly charred.
+Among the structures damaged by the fire were mock New York and New England streets, the King Kong Encounter attraction, the Courthouse Square featured in Back to the Future and the Universal video vault.

-The LACoFD sent 516 firefighters, as well as two helicopters dropping water.
+The Los Angeles County Fire Department (LACoFD) sent 516 firefighters, as well as two helicopters dropping water.
 Nine firefighters and a Los Angeles County sheriff's deputy sustained minor injuries.
 The fire took at least 12 hours to extinguish, in part because of the low water pressure due to the low capacity of Universal's pipes; firefighters had to tap streams and lakes.
+The fire was extinguished after 24 hours.

-Universal executives initially said the fire destroyed 40,000 to 50,000 archived digital video and film copies of Universal movies and TV shows, some almost a century old, and including the films Knocked Up and Atonement, the NBC series Law & Order, The Office, and Miami Vice, and the CBS series I Love Lucy.
+Universal executives initially said the fire destroyed 40,000 to 50,000 archived digital video and film copies of Universal movies and television shows, some almost a century old, and including the films Knocked Up and Atonement, the NBC series Law & Order, The Office, and Miami Vice, and the CBS series I Love Lucy.
 Universal president Ron Meyer told the media that "nothing irreplaceable was lost" and that the company had duplicates of everything destroyed.
 Universal replaced the King Kong attraction with King Kong: 360 3-D, based on the 2005 King Kong film.